nqminds/trustnetz/packages/docusaurus/docs/build5-docs/60-CA-Demo/620-steps-to-set-up.md

 ----------------------------------------
 ```

-And you can then use the uuid to get the config details for the volt you have created with:
+And you can use this command with either the alias (prepended with an `@` symbol) or uuid get the config details for the volt you have created with:

-`./volt config -i 89e124fb-1e5e-46f4-aae8-f0fa8035e180`
+`./volt config -i @yourVoltAlias`

 You can then paste this config into your fusebox running on your local machine, along with loading the keyfile to remotely connect to your newly created volt.